Chapter 35 Automation: test drive make

 you probably have spaces instead of tabs as indentation.
 Fix that and try again.

-RStudio offers these buttons or menu items to run things from your Makefile:
+RStudio offers these buttons or menu items to run things from your Makefile

-• Clean All - runs make clean
+- Build All - runs

-• Clean and Rebuild - runs make clean all
+- Clean and Rebuild - runs

-For these menu items to work, your Makefile needs to have targets named all and clean.
-These non-file targets are called phony targets.
+For these menu items to work, your Makefile

 You should be able to select Build > More > Clean All and get this: